bryanbraun/bryanbraun.github.io/_posts/2022-07-16-scratch-is-a-big-deal.md

 ]
 ---

 While none of us were paying attention, [Scratch](https://scratch.mit.edu/) has transformed from a programming language for kids to a massive online community of self-guided, student-programmers.
-Usage has [doubled]({{site.url}}/2022/07/16/scratch-is-a-big-deal/#scratch-at-scale) since the pandemic started and the language is [now overtaking "real" languages (like Typescript and Rust) in language popularity rankings](#rankings).
+Usage has [doubled]({{site.url}}/2022/07/16/scratch-is-a-big-deal/#scratch-at-scale) since the pandemic started and the language is [now overtaking "real" programming languages (like Typescript and Rust) in language popularity rankings](#rankings).

 Scratch is a big deal.